alisonludick/github-slideshow/_posts/0000-01-02-alisonludick.md

 layout: slide
 title: "Welcome to Alison Ludick's slide!"
 ---
-This is my super cool slide
+This is my super cool slide :tada:

 Use the left arrow to go back!